 This move is included in most butt workouts for women and is an important part of our butt challenge.
 The single-leg Romanian deadlift isolates the glute max while eccentrically strengthening the hamstrings.

 Hold a pair of dumbbells down at arm’s length with an overhand grip.
 Your feet should be shoulder-width apart.
 Hinge at the hips and allow your right leg to lift up off the ground until the leg is extended out behind you.
 Your torso should be nearly parallel to the floor.
 Return to the starting position and repeat all reps on one side before working the other leg.

-Step-ups will tones your glutes, especially by strengthening the glute medius.
+Whether it’s with a stair master or an aerobic step, step-ups are one of the best butt exercises.
+They will tone your glutes, particularly by strengthening the glute medius.
 Using good form is really important with these.
 It’s all too easy to cheat by pushing off with your back leg.
-But if you take the easy way out, you’re not going to get good results.
+But if you take the easy way out, you’re not going to get good results with these butt workouts.
 To help keep good form, simply lift the toes of your back foot off the ground a little – this will make it much more difficult to cheat.